I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 Yes, sir, we have.

-And I just think it's kind of uh, you know, just wanted to set the record straight and let you know.
+And I just think it's kind of, you know, just wanted to set the record straight and let, you know, let everybody know that that's just not the case.

 Are you sad about this?

-Would you uh prefer to be unionized and no, sir.
+Would you prefer to be unionized?

 Okay.

-So you don't want to rape fellow citizens.
+So you don't want to rape fellow citizens?

 No, I just want to work for a fair, you know, fair day's work for a fair day's pay.